-We make payments on homebred ewe hoggs that are kept on your farm or croft from October in the year claimed to March the following year.
+We make payments on homebred ewe hoggs that are kept on your holding (including 'away winterings') from 1 December in the year claimed to 31 March the following year.

-To be eligible, animals must be identified in accordance with the Animal Identification and Traceability Regulations.
+You must maintain a flock register and keep it up to date.
+In addition, you must comply with the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009.
 There is an upper payment limit of one ewe hogg to every four hectares.

 To apply for support through this scheme you must have first submitted a Single Application Form for the same year.
 You can find out more about the Single Application Form using the link below.

-You can then apply for upland sheep support each year between 1 September and 16 October.
+You can then apply for Scottish Upland Sheep Support Scheme between 1 September and 30 November.

 Using our online service is the easiest and quickest way to submit your claim.

 However, you can also claim by post using a claim form.